 Kate Doyle Named to Capital One Academic All-America Women’s Soccer Team

-St. Louis, Mo., November 27, 2012 – Washington University in St. Louis junior back Kate Doyle has been named to the 2012 Capital One Academic All-America® Division III Women’s Soccer Team, announced by the College Sports Information Directors of America (CoSIDA).
+St. Louis, Mo., November 22, 2013 – Washington University in St. Louis senior midfielder Kate Doyle has been named to the 2013 Capital One Academic All-America® Division III Women’s Soccer Team, announced by the College Sports Information Directors of America (CoSIDA).

 The Capital One Academic All-America® Teams recognize the nation's top student-athletes for their combined performances athletically and in the classroom.
 To be eligible for Academic All-America® consideration, a student-athlete must be a varsity starter or key reserve, maintain a cumulative GPA of 3.30 on a scale of 4.00, have reached sophomore athletic and academic standings at his/her current institution and be nominated by his/her sports information director.